For South Western High's girls volleyball team, Thursday's win at home against New Oxford on senior night meant more than an average victory.

 South Western regained its footing and pieced together two three-point runs to take the lead and swing the momentum in its direction.

 "Everyone did their role.
 People who were supposed to be on defense did really well.
 They dug everything up and kept the ball alive.
-Everyone on offense put the ball away,"
+Everyone on offense put the ball away," Harman said.

 Harman, an outside hitter, closed the second game with two straight kills to give South Western the win.